IBM/cloudant-kafka-connector/README.md

     transforms.RenameField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
     transforms.RenameField.renames=name:_id
     ```
-2. If you have `_id` fields and would prefer to have Cloudant generate a UUID for the document ID, use the `ReplaceField` transform to exclude the existing `_id` field:
+1. If you have `_id` fields and would prefer to have Cloudant generate a UUID for the document ID, use the `ReplaceField` transform to exclude the existing `_id` field:
     ```
     transforms=ReplaceField
     transforms.ReplaceField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
     transforms.ReplaceField.exclude=_id
     ```
-3. If you have messages where the `_id` field is absent or `null` then Cloudant will generate
-a document ID.
-If you don't want this to happen then set an `_id` (see earlier examples).
-Alternatively filter out those documents.
-For example if you have messages where the `_id`
-field is `null` then you'll need to use a transform and predicate to filter out and remove this
-field:
-    ```
-    TODO
-    ```

-4. If you have records where there is no value e.g. tombstones (and don't want the Cloudant sink connector to generate an empty doc with a generated ID) then
+1. If you have records where there is no value e.g. tombstones (and don't want the Cloudant sink connector to generate an empty doc with a generated ID) then
 you'll need to use a `dropNullRecords` transform and predicate to filter out and remove these tombstone records:
     ```
     transforms=dropNullRecords